IBM/cloudpakforapps-workshop/workshop/exercise-2/README.md

 appsody run
 ```

+You can see the output of the application by navigating to `http://localhost:3000` in a browser window.

 Appsody builds a containerized version of the application for you and runs it in Docker.
 You can enter `http://localhost:3000` in a browser to see the default endpoint served by the application.

-The Node.js Express stack also provides out-of-the-box health checking and application metrics endpoints and a performance monitoring and analysis dashboard (which is only present in this development container and not the production container which we'll build later).
+The Node.js Express stack also provides out-of-the-box health checking, application metrics endpoints and performance monitoring.
+In development containers (i.e. during Rapid Local Development Mode), it also provides an analysis dashboard.

 * Health endpoint: <http://localhost:3000/health>
 * Liveness endpoint: <http://localhost:3000/live>